christianmlong/personal/blog/content/twisted_on_windows_part3.md

 You may find that the virtual service accounts you're using to run the services don't have permission to handle zip files.
 This may be due to a policy restriction set by your network administrator.
 The LocalService account may have the same restriction.

-This is why, when I'm installing pyodbc, I have to pass --always-unzip to easy_install so that the virtual service account can import pyodbc.
-Otherwise, easy_install installs it as a zip file, and the virtual service account can't import it.
+This is why, when I'm installing pyodbc, I have to pass the `--always-unzip` option to `easy_install`.
+Otherwise, `easy_install` installs it as a zip file, and the virtual service account doesn't have permission to read it.

 Another example: on Windows, distutils packages source distributions as zip files.
-Let's say for example you're running python's [simpleHTTPServer](https://docs.python.org/2/library/simplehttpserver.html) as a Windows service (using nssm), running it as account "nt service\package_server".
+Let's say for example you're running python's [simpleHTTPServer](https://docs.python.org/2/library/simplehttpserver.html) as a Windows service (using nssm), running it as account `nt service\package_server`.
 You can visit http://localhost:8000 and you get a nice file listing.
 However, if you try to download one of the zip files, you get a 404.
-Assigning permissions for "nt service\package_server" doesn't work - the permissions apply to folders and text files but they don't apply to zip files through inheritance.
+Assigning permissions for `nt service\package_server` doesn't work - the permissions apply to folders and text files but they don't apply to zip files through inheritance.
 It only works if you assign read permission specifically for the zip file itself.

 Here's a command to specifically assign permissions for a zip file